justincbagley/piranha/MAGNET-0.1.5/README.md

  The -r flag sets the RAxML model for each locus.
 This uses the full default GTRGAMMA model, and at present it is not possible to vary the model across loci.
-If you want to use HKY or K80, you will need to manually change the 'RAxMLRunner.sh' section of this script.
+If you want to use HKY or K80, you will need to use the -s flag (below).

+ The -s flag sets a simple RAxML model for each locus/partition, which will override any model set using the -r flag above and apply to all partitions.
+In the current version of RAxML, it is possible to specify the JC69, K80, and HKY85 models as overrides.
+By default, this option is turned off and the model set under the -r flag is used instead.

  The following two options are available **ONLY** if you are starting from a NEXUS input file: